DevLabs Alliance - WhatsApp

 • Creation of defect reports and managing communication with the team

 Q3.
-What are the roles and responsibilities of Agile Tester?
+What are the roles and responsibilities of an Agile Tester?

 • He should attend sprint-planning sessions